allymhong/allymhong.github.io/_posts/2022-09-19-twitter-to-fritter.md

 3. Consumers of News Oulets + Other Social Media – despite the possibilities of spreading misinformation – even from verified governmental accounts (like Philly's Public Health department shown above), news articles and other social media outlets typically cite or screenshot Tweets to spread information and trends.
 As a typical reader of news articles myself, I would find Tweets embedded as a source of verified content – which [normalizes the readers' perception of Tweets as legitimate sources and gives Twitter that authority](https://www.niemanlab.org/2021/03/when-journalists-put-tweets-in-news-stories-do-they-transfer-too-much-power-to-twitter/){:target="_blank"}.

 _**Non-targeted Use.**_ Twitter has been used for unplanned or nefarious purposes.
-As mentioned above in the first role of indirect stakeholders, Twitter users who are out to blackmail, shame, or put others in harm can do so simply by doxxing, or spread private information about others.
-People have done so by leaking others' addresses, nude content, and .
+As mentioned above in the first role of indirect stakeholders, Twitter users who are out to blackmail, shame, or put others in harm can do so simply by doxxing, or spreading private information about others.
+People have done so by leaking or threatening to leak others' addresses, nude content, and other sensitive data (credit card info, passwords, family info, etc.).
+Twitter has also gathered complaints on [Reddit threads](https://www.reddit.com/r/unpopularopinion/comments/gyf7tv/twitter_has_a_serious_child_porn_problem_and_no/){:target="_blank"} about its lack of banning accounts with child sexual exploitative and abusive content; these accounts are known to use certain hashtags to even trade or sell with other users.
+Recently, [Twitter has banned a total of 45k Indian accounts: 42k for promoting child porn and non-consensual nudity, and 2k or spreading terrorism](https://in.mashable.com/tech/37880/twitter-suspends-over-45k-indian-accounts-over-child-sexual-exploitation-non-consensual-nudity-repor){:target="_blank"}.
+Finally, even with all the CAPTCHA's to check if you're really a human, Twitter suffers from bots - [around 16.5 million of them](https://www.makeuseof.com/how-many-bots-on-twitter/){:target="_blank"}.
+To prevent these non-target issues, Fritter would ideally use two-factor authentication with phone numbers paired with more challenging CAPTCHA in order to prevent bot, hacker, terrorist, and exploitative accounts from being made – as well as come with a more efficient reporting system, as [Twitter takes up to 7 days to suspend accounts for violation](https://help.twitter.com/en/rules-and-policies/enforcement-options){:target="_blank"}.

 ## Time